quantumagi/MetaFormerClient/README.md

 - Visualization of inference results
 - Configurable settings for advanced users

+## Detailed Process

+**Stage 1: Uploading Your Data**

+- **Initial Action**: You upload your CSV file through the UI and initiate inference.
+- **Behind-the-Scenes**: The server gathers detailed statistics on your data, considering all potential data types for each column.
+These statistics reflect how well the data fits with each type, including the count of exceptions.

+**Stage 2: Presenting Data Types and Statistics**

+- **Display of Statistics**: On the UI, full statistics, and up-to-date automated inference results, are presented to you.
+- **Exception Tolerance**: This UI feature lets you set a threshold for the number of exceptions allowed by automated inference.

+**Stage 3: User Control Over Data Types**

+- **User Overrides**: After the UI displays the system's suggestions, you have the option to manually adjust data types where necessary.
+- **Integrated Exceptions**: The UI integrates data-type exceptions, internally recorded in a separate JSONB column, directly into the data grid, highlighted in red.

+Throughout this process, you're in full control.
+The server compiles and suggests, but you make the final decisions on how your data is presented and managed.

 ## Prerequisites
 - A user account on the backend server.
 - A running backend server.